-The natural discharge location from the site is questionable because the site's topography slopes in various directions.
-The site slopes north towards SR 527, to the existing wetland on-site, and south towards an off-site wetland.
+The natural discharge location from the site is to the south into an existing wetland.
 There is a detention pond that is used by Lowe's directly south of the site.
-Mitigation of stormwater impacts to the wetland will be accomplished by the implementation of about 453 ft of 60" diameter detention pipe.
-Stormwater runoff will be gradually released into an existing catch basin in SR 527 by a control structure near the west edge of the proposed parking lot.
+Mitigation of stormwater impacts to the wetland will be accomplished by the implementation of about 400 ft of 60" diameter detention pipe.
+Stormwater runoff will bypass the detention pond and be gradually released into the wetland by a control structure near the south edge of the site.
 This analysis will be more thoroughly studied and complete in future submittal phases.
 See Figure III-1 below for the study area map.